Skip to Main Content

 Excel 2: Data visualization with Excel pivot charts

-This session was offered synchronously on Monday, June 5.
+This session was offered synchronously online on Thursday, June 6.
+The recording is available in Brightspace.

 Julie Marcoux, Dalhousie Libraries